MidnightDreamerX17/skill20/Skills/SkillDetails/DruidPotential.md

 Read Druid Scroll: Druid Potential Level is added as a bonus to rolls to use the power of druid scrolls.

 Wild Shape: Once per day, the character can turn into an animal of the same level.
 This lasts for a number of rounds equal to double the Druid Potential Level.
 The character's maximum hit points are not changed.

+## Learning From Party Members

+Average Gold Cost: 100

+Average Training Time for 1st Skill Level: 6 months

+Access to elder trees, figurines, sacred groves, and druids dedicated to nature.
+The trainer must have Druid Potential Level 10.